Frequently Asked Questions:

 Will my child learn if we do not speak Mandarin at home?

 We understand that learning a foreign language is never an easy task for a student, especially if he/she is unable to practice at home.
-Two hours per week is far from enough to manage a language that will not be used frequently.
+Three hours per week is far from enough to manage a language that will not be used frequently.
 However, online materials are available to help support your child’s learning experience, even if you don’t speak Mandarin at home.

 Do the teachers assign homework?